MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 You can use the built-in Office 365 Content Delivery Network (CDN) to host static assets to provide better performance for your SharePoint Online pages.
 The Office 365 CDN improves performance by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 Also, the Office 365 CDN uses the [HTTP/2 protocol](https://en.wikipedia.org/wiki/HTTP/2) for improved compression and download speeds.

-The Office 365 CDN is composed of multiple CDNs of two distinct classes of CDN: **public** and **private**.
-Both public and private CDNs allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
+The Office 365 CDN is composed of two distinct CDN options: **public** and **SharePoint**.
+Both public and SharePoint CDNs allow you to host static assets in multiple locations, or _origins_, and serve them from global high-speed networks.
+Depending on the kind of content you want to host, you can use one or both CDNs.
 The Office 365 CDN service is included as part of your SharePoint Online subscription.

+Content on the Office 365 **public CDN** is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
+Because access to content in the public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
+The Office 365 public CDN is used by default for downloading generic resource assets like the Office 365 client applications.

+The Office 365 **SharePoint CDN** provides private access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Access to content in the Office 365 CDN is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
+The Office 365 SharePoint CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.

 If you are already familiar with the way that CDNs work, you only need to complete a few steps to enable the Office 365 CDN for your tenant.
 This topic describes how.
-Read on for information about public and private CDNs and how to get started hosting your static assets.
+Read on for information about how to get started hosting your static assets.

 > [!TIP]
 > There are other Microsoft-hosted CDNs that can be used with Office 365 for specialized usage scenarios, but are not discussed in this topic because they fall outside the scope of the Office 365 CDN.
 For more information, see [Other Microsoft CDNs](content-delivery-networks.md#other-microsoft-cdns).